framer/motion/api/framer-motion.api.md

     onExitComplete?: () => void;
 }

-// Warning: (ae-forgotten-export) The symbol "SharedLayoutProps" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
 export class AnimateSharedLayout extends React.Component<SharedLayoutProps> {
     // Warning: (ae-forgotten-export) The symbol "HTMLVisualElement" needs to be exported by the entry point index.d.ts